SharaNara/SharaNara.github.io/pages/about.md

 permalink: /about/
 ---

 Hello!
-My name is Matthew, though I really don't care whether you call me Matthew or Matt.
-On the internet however, I tend to go by `Lunarki`.
-Though, if it's already taken, I tend to use `Mattdogking`.
+I'm Matthew, and this is one of my experiments.

+This site was created not only to learn HTML, CSS / SCSS, Jekyll, and other such things, but also to host different school projects of various sorts.
+Anyways, here's some stuff about me:

-I'm a 10th grade High School student in the United States, currently working towards gaining a career in the realm of Computer Science.
-I enjoy creating little projects, including this website along with my friend [Tom](https://dnomaid.co.uk) (aka `dnomaid`).
+I'm a 11th grade High School student in The United States of America.
+I'm working on finishing my education and go into the field of Computer Science (I know, ingenius!).
+I enjoy such projects as this website, made with the help of my friend [Tom](https://dnomaid.co.uk) (aka `dnomaid`).

-One such project I would enjoy working on is using my old AMD FX 6300 BE processor and MSI NVIDIA GTX 610 LP card to create a server I can use for different little projects, such as experimenting with the [Proxmox Hypervisor](https://www.proxmox.com/en/about).
-Along with this, it would act as a Network Access Storage server or NAS for short.

-Along with these projects, I have a few hobbies.
-These hobbies include: Photography, Music Production, Video Production, RC Helicopters, and other such things.
-Perhaps I'll get into them more once I have the time.
+Along with these projects, I enjoy photography, music production, video production, and other such things.

-I guess I should end this with why this website exists.
-Tom and I created this site in the hopes of using it for practice and experience in HTML and CSS (or SCSS!).
-Not only this, but it allows me somewhere I can host different projects and experiments, including class assignments if need be.
-Besides, this would look good on a college and/or university application, wouldn't it?

 You may be interested in my [FaQ](/faq/) page.
 If not, feel free to explore.